coders-school/good-practices/module1/04_practices.en.md

 Code full of domain names (own types) is easier to read.
 Also people who do not deal with programming on a daily basis can deduce a lot from it.
 <!-- .element: class="fragment fade-in" -->

-Check out these 2 features:
+Check out these 2 functions:
 <!-- .element: class="fragment fade-in" -->

 ```cpp